FGasper/p5-Protocol-DBus/README.md

 - UNIX FD support requires that [Socket::MsgHdr](https://metacpan.org/pod/Socket::MsgHdr) be loaded at authentication time.
-- Certain OSes may require [Socket::MsgHdr](https://metacpan.org/pod/Socket::MsgHdr) to function.
+- Certain OSes may require [Socket::MsgHdr](https://metacpan.org/pod/Socket::MsgHdr) in order to authenticate via a UNIX socket.
 (Linux, notably, does not.)
-It depends if your OS can send local socket credentials without recourse to `sendmsg(2)`.
+It depends if your OS can send local socket credentials without using `sendmsg(2)`.
-- EXTERNAL and DBUS\_COOKIE\_SHA1 authentication is supported.
+- EXTERNAL and DBUS\_COOKIE\_SHA1 authentications are supported.

 # TODO